ericsonga/TeacherCSP/_sources/CSPRepeatNumbers/ch7_exercises.rst

         .. tab:: Question

-           Fill in the missing code on lines 3 and 4 to loop through the list of numbers and calculate the project.
-Add a line at the end to print the result.
+           Fill in the missing code on lines 3 and 4 to loop through the list of numbers and calculate the product.
+Add a line at the end to print the value in ``product``.

            .. activecode::  ch7ex3q
                 :nocodelens: